 Rugpulls vs. Hacks: The basic difference

-As you know, transactions usually involve two parties—the producer and the consumer.
-When the producers themselves end up stealing from the consumer, metaphorically pulling the rug from under their feet, it is referred to as a rug pull or scam.
-On the other hand, if a third party attempts to steal from both parties, it is known as a hack, attack, or exploit.
+As you know, transactions usually involve the producer and the consumer.
+When the producers themselves steal from the consumer, metaphorically pulling the rug from under their feet, it is a rug pull or scam.
+On the other hand, if a third party attempts to steal from both parties, it’s a hack, attack, or exploit.

 Let’s take an example.
-If one fine morning, the bank decides to make a run with the customers’ funds, it will be marked as a scam—or a rug pull in crypto parlance.
+One fine morning, if the bank makes a run with the customers’ funds, it will be marked as a scam—or a rug pull in crypto parlance.
 But in the case of a bank robbery, the robbers are the third party.
 They leave both the customer and the bank without money.
 That’s a hack.

 What is a crypto rug pull?

 With crypto rug pulls, developers cause the people who place their trust in their project to lose money.
 The developers of such projects are a lot like antiheroes—“good” guys who turn out to be bad eggs.
-However, rug pulls are categorized into two types.
+However, rug pulls are of two types.

-Hard Rugpulls: This kind of rug pull is what most people are familiar with, and we focus on it in this article.
-They are well-planned; the trust of the community is secured primarily with the intention of stealing from them.
+Hard Rugpulls: Most people are familiar with this kind of rug pull, and we focus on it in this article.
+They are well-planned; the community’s trust is secured primarily with the intention of stealing from them.

 Soft Rugpulls: When tokens are devalued tokens because the developers are desperate and decide to dump their crypto assets overnight as a result of their desperation, it is called a soft rug pull.
 While such pumping-and-dumping is viewed as unethical, it may not be considered a criminal act.

-According to a Chainalysis report, scamming revenue rose 82% in 2021, to $7.8 billion worth of crypto.
-The firm noted that over $2.8 billion of this total came from rug pulls.
+According to a Chainalysis Report, scamming revenue rose 82% in 2021 to $7.8 billion worth of crypto.
+The firm noted that over $2.8 billion came from rug pulls.

 Two domains in crypto—NFTs and Decentralized Finance (DeFi)—have witnessed the rug pulls of recent times.